NhiDanis/Weather-Dashboard/README.md

 ## Description:
 Build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the  to retrieve weather data for cities.
-The documentation includes a section called "How to start" that provides basic setup and usage instructions.

    Requirements:
 * Weather dashboard with form inputs search for a city
 * Search history for current and future conditions for that city.